 Special thanks to: David Cruz and Ken Rogers, Associate Producers; Brian K. Johnson, Webmaster; Cathy Graham and Tony Buck, editorial support; Antonio Oliart, Doug Shugarts, Noel Flatt and Steve Colby, recording engineers.

-Human Media (Far Reaching Communications Inc.) is a small, independent production house which performs public broadcasting production and distribution activities in association with WGBH/Boston, the BTS Center, Connie Goldman Productions and NPR.
+Human Media (Far Reaching Communications Inc.) is a small, independent production house which performs public broadcasting production and distribution activities in association with WGBH/Boston, NPR, the BTS Center, and Connie Goldman Productions.

 There are now many forces bent on thwarting efforts to enlighten and to reveal our essential human inter-connectedness.
 Those forces will eventually fail, if we stay true to this vision; for in the end, the forces of good always outweigh the others.